Table of Contents

 The proxy’s bootstrap sequence initiates by executing the following three main steps:

-• step 1: load a local copy of the cluster map and try to use it for the discovery of the current one;
+• step 1: load a local copy of the cluster map (Smap) and try to use it for the discovery of the current one;

 • step 2: use the local configuration and the local Smap to perform the discovery of the cluster-level metadata;